zakuru/medusa/README.md

 # Medusa

-The Module Federation dashboard takes visualizes the relationships between applications that expose and consume federated modules.
+The Module Federation dashboard takes visualizes the relationships between applications that expose and consume federatd modules.

 # What is Medusa??